Illinois Criminal Code and Laws

 • Fine of up to $25,000

-• Examples: Aggravated Assault
+• Examples: Aggravated Assault, Stalking

 Illinois Misdemeanors Penalties

-There are 3 classes of Misdemeanor charges and penalties in Illinois
+There are 3 classes of Misdemeanor charges and penalties in Illinois:

 Class A Misdemeanor